MuyembeII/arch-website/README.md

-# arch-project
+# Arch-Project

 ARCH Website

 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](LICENSE)
 [![Version](https://img.shields.io/badge/version-v1.0.0-blue.svg)](CHANGELOG.md)

-Welcome to the **Arch-project** repository!
+Welcome to the **Arch-Project** repository!
 This project is built using Laravel, Vite, and Tailwind CSS, providing a powerful and efficient combination for web development.
 Below, you'll find useful information to get started with the project.

 ## Table of Contents